magic-wormhole/magic-wormhole-protocols/client-protocol.md

 wormhole code as us.
 This event pushes the client mood from "lonely" to "happy".

+Usually the `version` message will be the first one decrypted but it could be others if we had to re-connect to the Rendezvous Server.
+Implementations should deliver the `version` message first followed by *in-order* application messages.
+That is, if we see phase 3, then 2, then 1 the application should see 1, 2, 3 delivered to it in sequence after the phase 1 message arrives.

 If any message cannot be successfully decrypted, the mood is set to "scary", and the wormhole is closed, the nameplate/mailbox will be released, and the WebSocket connection will be dropped.